Spanning Trees and Redistricting: New Methods for Sampling and Validation: Reversible ReCom

-We define a Markov chain proposal as follows.
-From a plan $P$, first choose pairs of indices uniformly from $\{1,\dots,k\}^2$ until $P_i$ and $P_j$ are adjacent, then let $A=P_i$ and $B=P_j$.
-(Equivalently, consider the quotient graph of the plan $P$ made by identifying nodes with the same district assignment, sometimes called the {\em district-level dual graph}: choose one of its edges uniformly at random to choose a pair of districts to fuse.)
-Consider the graph $A\cup B$ induced by $G$ on the vertex set $V(A)\cup V(B)$ and choose a spanning tree uniformly at random.
-If there is no $0$-balance edge, reject.
+We define the Markov chain proposal as follows.
+From a plan $P$, the fusion step is made according to district indices: first choose pairs of indices uniformly from $\{1,\dots,k\}^2$ and let $A=P_i$ and $B=P_j$.
+If $A$ and $B$ are not adjacent and distinct, reject.
+If they are adjacent and distinct, consider the graph $A\cup B$ induced by $G$ on the vertex set $V(A)\cup V(B)$ and choose a spanning tree uniformly at random.
+If there is no balance edge, reject.
 If there is, then it is unique; delete the balance edge and let the new components be called $A',B'$ and the corresponding new plan be called $Q$.
 Accept $Q$ with probability $1/|E(A',B')|$; else, reject.
-If the acceptance condition was not met, we resample a new pair of indices and repeat.
+If the acceptance condition was not met, resample a new pair of indices and repeat.

-Note the number of spanning trees for $A \cup B$ that could have produced districts $A'$ and $B'$ is exactly $\NST(A', B')$.
-The process above prescribes the following transition probability $X_P(Q)$ for transitioning from state $P$ to state $Q$ in a single step:
+Note that the number of spanning trees for $A \cup B$ that could have produced districts $A'$ and $B'$ is exactly $\NST(A', B')$.
+The process above prescribes a transition probability $X_P(Q)$ for transitioning from state $P$ to state $Q$ in a single step, as follows: